mathieu-clement/cs686-big-data-p3-d1/README.md

 ### Hottest Temperature

-Here I used an SQL to find the maximum temperature, 329 K, which happens to be d59eknqv867b, a place about a 2.5 hour drive from Cancun, Mexico, which is also what I found in Project 2.
+Here I used an SQL to find the maximum temperature, 329 K, at d59eknqv867b, a place about a 2.5 hour drive from Cancun, Mexico, which is also what I found in Project 2.

 ### Overview of my experience